 - Social Anxiety Disorder: This involves an intense fear of social situations and interactions, often stemming from a fear of judgment or embarrassment.

-- Obsessive-Compulsive Disorder (OCD): OCD is marked by persistent, intrusive thoughts (obsessions) and repetitive behaviors or mental acts (compulsions) performed to alleviate anxiety.
+- Obsessive-Compulsive Disorder (OCD): OCD is marked by persistent, intrusive thoughts (obsessions) and repetitive behaviors or mental acts (compulsions) performed to reduce anxiety.

 - Post-Traumatic Stress Disorder (PTSD): PTSD may develop after exposure to a traumatic event, causing symptoms like flashbacks, nightmares, and hypervigilance.